FDA vaccine advisers recommend emergency use authorization for booster dose of Moderna's Covid-19 vaccine

 If the FDA gives emergency use authorization to Moderna boosters, vaccine advisers to the US Centers for Disease Control and Prevention will meet to discuss which groups to recommend them to.
 Typically, shots can be administered once the CDC director signs off on the recommendation.

-CDC's Advisory Committee on Immunization Practices is already scheduled to meet to discuss boosters from 10 a.m. to 5 p.m.
-ET October 20-21.
+CDC's Advisory Committee on Immunization Practices is already scheduled to discuss boosters on October 21.

 The-CNN-Wire